rain874/gce/README.md

-# The esay way make a xmlHttpRequest with ContentScript extension
+# The esay way make a xmlHttpRequest with Content Scripts extension